bolna-ai/cli/README.md

   account, with a spring-physics splash animation on startup (Harmonica).
 - **Command palette** — press `:` anywhere in the dashboard for a fuzzy jump-to-agent/section launcher (Bubbles `list` with built-in filtering).
+- **Start a call from the dashboard** — press `s` from an agent's detail
+  screen: phone number prompt, a confirmation showing your real wallet balance, then a live animated waveform that polls the call until it ends and shows the transcript.
 - **Frictionless first run** — no key configured yet?
 Any command (including bare `bolna`) offers to log you in right there instead of dead-ending on an error, then continues straight into what you asked for.